cyrilbo/RNWithAppleWatch/docs/article/article.md

 ![](./assets/3-xcode-project-file-anotated.png)

 You will see the list of all the targets of your iOS application.
-A target defines a single product that can be build.
+A target defines a single product that can be built.
 By default we have targets for iOS and for tvOS.
 We are going to add a new target for WatchOS.
 Click on the + button at the bottom of the targets list.

 ![](./assets/4-xcode-add-watchOS-target.png)